EmreGneri/Veriss-Stock-Analyzer/README.md

 ├── requirements.txt
 ├── README.md
 └── models/
-    └── mistral-7b-openorca.Q4_0.gguf  # or any other GPT4All model
+    └── mistral-7b-openorca.Q4_0.gguf
 ```

----

-## ❗ Notes
+## Notes

+- The app can work without a model file, but AI analysis will be disabled
-- AI model is optional: if no `.gguf` is found, app falls back to basic analysis
+- The AI model runs locally – no internet needed for analysis
-- No data is sent online; LLM runs locally
-- Windows `.exe` support via PyInstaller is possible

----
+- You can package this into a Windows executable using tools like PyInstaller

-## 📜 License
+## License

-MIT License – free to use, modify, and distribute.
+MIT – Free to use, modify, and share.